dcc5235/dcc5235/README.md

 Tools & Skills: Git | GitHub | Yarn | npm | REST API | Trello | Jira | Responsive Design | Web Accessibility

 ## Projects & Toolbox
-Have a look at a select number of projects I have worked on.
+Have a look at a select number of repositories I have worked on.
 You can find more in the [Master Index](https://github.com/dcc5235/Master_Index).

 Project | Code | Demo
 ------------ | ------------- | -------------